Master key systems increase control and convenience

 - A special ‘Keyplanner’ design tool to help submit your plan online, including your key requirements, long-term overall size of your locking system, and your user hierarchy.

 A master key plan is the essence of modern mechanical access control.
 It is recommended for all types of building, from residential houses and apartment blocks through to medium-sized or large organisations with a hundred keys or more.
-This becomes becomes particularly important in the following cases:
+This becomes particularly important in the following cases:

 - Keeping control of who holds which key to which room for security reasons.